Remote consultations and technology

-When can clinical services be provided via remote consultations or off-site?
+When clinical services can be provided remotely or off-site

 Service